 Who We Are

-The Public Policy Center (PPC) is an interdisciplinary academic research center in the Office of the Vice President for Research (OVPR) that investigates the most important issues affecting our daily lives.
+The Public Policy Center (PPC) is an interdisciplinary academic research center in the Office of the Vice President for Research and Economic Development (OVPR&ED) that investigates the most important issues affecting our daily lives.
 Our research is focused on Iowa and beyond.
 We also assist researchers across campus with their studies and serve to bring the resources and expertise of the University to policy makers and the public.
 Learn more about the Center and its mission from Director Peter Damiano.

 To provide policymakers and the public with information to make our lives and communities thrive in sustainable ways through academic research.

 Three activities are used to fulfill this mission:

 - Stimulate and support interdisciplinary research on campus

 - Engage the public by sharing the expertise and resources of the PPC and the University of Iowa